Trade the morning shower for one before bed for better sleep and more.

 While some people may find the prospect of starting the day without a shower a bit daunting, there’s a lot to be said for washing at night.
 Especially if you have trouble sleeping.

-A recent article at Time.com extolls perhaps the single best virtue of PM showering, noting that if you want to improve your sleep, showering at night is the way to go.
+An article at TIME extolls perhaps the single best virtue of PM showering, noting that if you want to improve your sleep, showering at night is the way to go.
 “Experts say there's evidence that a night shower can help you drift off,” Abigail Abrams writes, “if you time it just right.”
 But there’s more good than just good sleep that can come from a moonlight shower.
 Consider the following:

 1. Improved sleepBut first things first, better sleep.
 Abrams explains that body temperature is a key component in regulating circadian rhythm, the inner clock that tells the body when to feel sleepy or bright-eyed.
 Researchers have found that warming your body can help bring on sleep as long as there’s enough time to cool down afterward.